For Trump and GOP, 'Obamacare' repeal is complex and risky

 Trump and congressional Republicans will be under intense pressure from their core conservative supporters to repeal Obama’s 2010 health care law — and fast.
 After all, Congress already sent Obama a repeal bill last January, which he vetoed, and many GOP voters will see no reason for delays this time.

-But there probably won’t be anything fast about this process, which is likely to take at least months.
+But there probably won’t be anything fast about Congress’ effort to replace Obama’s law, which is likely to take many months.

 While the replacement effort is underway, Republicans will risk aggravating up to 30 million people who are covered by the law or buy policies with prices affected by its insurance marketplace.
 Democrats will be sure to accuse the GOP of threatening the health care of millions.